-Let's get real about wedding ring tattoos for a sec.
+Let's get real about wedding tattoos for a sec.
 Yes, you want to commemorate your big day (and your love) forever and ever.
 Yes, you may already have tattoos and don't get nervous when you hear the hum of the tattoo gun.
 However, take a moment to step back and really think about it before you get a wedding tattoo—especially one that serves as your wedding ring.

-I know no one (especially us at BRIDES) wants to contemplate the idea of the big D word, especially when you are getting ready to tie the knot.
+I know, no one (especially us at Brides) wants to contemplate the idea of the "Big D" word, especially when you are finally getting ready to tie the knot.
 But, just entertain the hypothetical for a moment—if you do end up not being with this person forever, are you really going to want that permanent reminder on your skin for the rest of your life?
-I know, I know, you can get it removed—a process that is expensive, painful, and doesn't ever completely get rid of the original tattoo.
-Just something to think about.
+I know, I know, you can get it removed—a process that is expensive, painful and doesn't ever completely get rid of the original tattoo.
+(Just saying, it's something to think about).

 If you end up wanting to take the plunge and go for ink, here are some things to keep in mind: